Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 Benefits

-The Timetabling project will introduce a number of benefits:
+The timetabling project will introduce a number of benefits:

 • Continuation of business: a modern timetabling system will replace our existing system ensuring the University can continue to run effectively.